-As well as drafting new Wills, we can also review your existing Will to make sure it reflects your wishes, complies with legal requirements, and minimises potential tax liabilities.
+As well as drafting new Wills, we can also review your existing Will to make sure it reflects your wishes, complies with legal requirements and minimises potential tax liabilities.
+This can be especially important when you have gone through a major change of circumstances, such as buying a new home, getting married or divorced, or having children.

-By making a Will, you will also relieve your family of having to make important decisions at a stressful and distressing time for them.
+By making a Will, you will also relieve your family of having to make important decisions at what will be a stressful and distressing time.

-If you need to write or update your Will, or you would like some professional advice about dealing with the affairs of someone who has died, you can speak to our Wills and probate solicitors in Bristol.
-We’ll take time to listen to your circumstances, to help you compile a list of assets and liabilities, and to prepare a Will that is carefully conceived and legally compliant.
+If you need to write or update your Will, please speak to our friendly, experienced Will writing solicitors in Bristol and South Gloucestershire.
+We’ll take time to listen to your circumstances to help you compile a list of assets and liabilities, and to prepare a Will that is carefully conceived and legally compliant.

 Why should you make a Will?